How Filecamp can support remote work

 You should care about the safety of your files just as much as you care these days about washing your hands (and if you don’t, you’d better start now).

-Another facet of the security is total control over who has access to your files.
+Another facet of security is total control over who has access to your files.
 Thanks to granular access control, you can also know who is able to view, download or delete certain files.
 The same procedure applies to folders.
 Also, files can be viewed by external users (like your clients) using a specific link.
 These characteristics help you to ensure that no one has undesired access to your files.

 Also, you don’t have to worry if you accidentally delete any files.
 Even if you have cleared the trash, you can still restore them within 30 days.